py4dstem/py4DSTEM/README.md

 conda install PyQt5
 ```

+Using anaconda is recommended.
-Alternatively, you can use the python package manager pip:
+If you prefer, you can use the python package manager pip:

 ```
 pip install hyperspy